dgsasha/qualia-gtk-theme/README.md

 ./install.py
 ```

-Only the themes that need updates will be reinstalled, if you want to force reinstall everything, use the `--force` option.
+Only the themes that have updates will be reinstalled, if you want to force reinstall everything, use the `--force` option.

 Your previous configuration will be used again unless you use the `--reconfigure` option.